roxana-k/dynamic_modeling_plants_hare_lynx/README.md

 t: time in months.
 y: the state vector containing the current populations of [plants, hares, lynx].

-#### Consumption efficiency (a)
+#### Attack Rate (a)
-a1: how effectively hares consume plants.
+a1: how effectively hares hunt plants.
-a2: how effectively lynx consume hares.
+a2: how effectively lynx hunt hares.

 #### Satiation constants (b)
-b1 and b2 determine how quickly hares and lynx become satiated and how successful their hunting or foraging is.
+b1 and b2 determine how quickly hares and lynx become satiated.
 Higher values mean the animals reach satiation faster, limiting their maximum consumption rate.

 #### Natural death rates (d)